Medical Surgical and Neuro ICU at Toronto Western Hospital

 TORONTO WESTERN HOSPITAL

 The ICU is locate in the Fell Building, on the 2nd floor.
-The closest entrance is from Bathurst avenue.
+The closest entrance is off Bathurst Street.

 399 Bathurst Street